101 [ARTS] Introduction to Digital Technology & Culture – (3 Credits)

 More information about DTC Internships can be found here.

-499 Special Problems
+499 Special Problems (1-4 Credits)

 Independent study conducted under the jurisdiction of an approving faculty member; may include independent research studies in technical or specialized problems; selection and analysis of specified readings; development of a creative project; or field experiences.
 S, F grading.
 May be repeated for credit; cumulative maximum 12 hours.

-560 Critical Theories, Methods, and Practice in Digital Humanities – (3 Credits)
+560 Critical Theories, Methods, and Practice in Digital Humanities (3 Credits)

 History, theory, and practice of digital humanities, with attention paid to how digital humanities are transforming disciplinary knowledge.
 (Crosslisted course offered as DTC 560, ENGLISH 560).

-561 Studies in Technology and Culture – (3 Credits)
+561 Studies in Technology and Culture (3 Credits)

 Foundation examination of key concepts, tools, and possibilities afforded by engaging with technology through a critical cultural lens.
 (Crosslisted course offered as DTC 561, ENGLISH 561).